Russia Registers 24 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry - UrduPoint

 Russia Registers 24 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry

-"The Russian party of the Russia-Turkey joint commission reviewing issues related to violations of the ceasefire regime has registered 24 cases of firing, namely 11 in the province of Aleppo, 1 in Idlib, 10 in Latakia and 2 in Hama.
-The Turkish side has registered 33 cases of ceasefire violations, namely 30 in the province of Idlib, and 2 in Latakia and 1 in Hama," the ministry said in its daily bulletin.
+"The Russian party of the Russia-Turkey joint commission reviewing issues, related to violations of the ceasefire, has registered 24 cases of firing, namely 11 in the province of Aleppo, one in Idlib and 12 in Latakia.
+The Turkish side has registered 40 cases of ceasefire violations, namely 23 in the province of Idlib, two in Latakia, 14 in Hama and one more in Aleppo," the ministry said in its daily bulletin, posted on the Facebook page.

-The bulletin added that Russia military had held no humanitarian operations in Syria over the given period.
+The bulletin added that the Russian military had held a humanitarian operation in the city of Aleppo, having given 500 food kits with the total weight of 2.48 tonnes to local residents.

 Russia, Turkey and Iran are guarantors of the Syrian ceasefire.